 - Mehrangarh Fort: This is one of the top rated and most magnificent forts in India, famous for its rich heritage, unsurpassed architecture and stunning view of the blue city of Jodhpur.

-- Umaid Bhavan Palace Museum: Check out the amazing personal collections of the Rathores, and other ancient artefacts and historical tidbits.
+- Umaid Bhavan Palace Museum: Check out the amazing personal collections of the Rathores, and other ancient artifacts and historical tidbits.

 - Salim Singh Ki Haveli: Right before reaching Jaisalmer, stop in Pokhran to take a tour of this haveli with a unique peacock shaped roof.